09anushkam/Node.jsAndExpress.js/README.md

 ## Lec 5 - File Handling / fs module

-For synchronous functions -
+For synchronous functions (blocking nature) -
 fs.function('filename.extension',"text");
 <!-- read request has one more parameter "utf-8" for encoding instead of text -->

-For asynchronous functions -
+For asynchronous functions (non-blocking nature : more preferable) -
 fs.function('filename.extension',"text",callback);

 ## Lec 6 - How Nodejs Works